-Remember a few years back when the money you spent on filling the tank would pay for a pretty nice evening out?
+Remember when the money you spent on filling your gas tank would pay for a pretty nice evening out?
 That reality whipped us all into shape when it came to how and when we used our cars.
-But now that gas prices have been low-ish for quite a while, have you slipped back into old habits?
+Then fuel prices dropped and you slipped back into old spending habits.
+Now that prices are on the rise again, does your spending need a check up?

-Guess what?
-You’re wasting hard-earned money you could be saving for something important or fun.
+You don't have to waste hard-earned money that you could be saving for something important or fun.
 Tell car-related costs to hit the road with these six easy tips.

 Tip #1: Improve your car’s efficiency.
 There are many cheap, easy ways to get the job done.
 For instance, according to fueleconomy.gov, speeding and rapid acceleration can lower your gas mileage by 33%!
 Who knew?

 Tip #2: Car pool.
 Yes, it is easier and more convenient to drive your own car whenever you need to get somewhere.
 But what if you arranged to share rides at least some of the time?
 You’d save gas and cut your transportation costs.
 Plus, you’ll get to know your co-workers or what’s really going on with your kids (the chauffeur is invisible—try it and see!).
 Don’t know anyone who shares your driving route?
-Check out the Wisconsin RIDESHARE program.
+Check out the Wisconsin RIDESHARE program or the Waze Carpool community.

 Tip #3: Check out other modes of transportation.
 Sure, not everyone can take advantage of the bus or biking/walking, but can you?
 Taking the bus eliminates parking costs and hassles; and walking or biking gives you great exercise and fresh air and cuts emissions (hey, you’re going green!).